Visyond/website-hugo/site/content/solutions/presentation.md

       They enable you and your collaborators to play with selected important assumptions without interacting with the spreadsheet directly.
-Input fields (i,e. sliders, drop-down lists, etc.) are placed on the presentations and update the output cells or charts in real-time without changing what is in the spreadsheet.
+Input fields (i.e. sliders, drop-down lists, etc.) are placed on the presentations and update the output cells or charts in real-time without changing what is in the spreadsheet.
     image: /img/Interactive Dashboards in Browser.png